plfa/plfa.github.io/src/plfa/Naturals.lagda.md

 to be `m`, and `p` to be `n`, and then using the fact that one is an identity for multiplication, so `1 * n ≡ n`.

-Again, the definition is well-founded in that multiplication of larger numbers is defined in terms of multiplication of smaller numbers.
+Again, the definition is well founded in that multiplication of larger numbers is defined in terms of multiplication of smaller numbers.

 For example, let's multiply two and three: